Exponential Idle Guides

 ~e300 to endgame

 At this point the c3 term starts to become dominant.
-Therefore we will prioritise buying c3, q1, q2.
+Therefore we will prioritize buying c3, q1, q2.
 We will NOT buy anything else except 1 level of c1 to start the theory.
 If you wish, you can buy q1 at about 15% ratio to q2 cost.
 It is also ok to autobuy q1.
 The c3 term will remain dominant until endgame.

 T4 milestone route #